Youth Gambling

 SIGNS YOUR CHILD MAY HAVE A PROBLEM WITH GAMBLING

-- Has your child lost interest in activities he or she once enjoyed?
+- Has your child lost interest in activities they once enjoyed?

 - Has your child become secretive?